JasmineZhangxyz/JasmineZhangxyz/README.md

 ## About Me
 - 👋 Hi!
 My name is Xiyue, but I also go by Jasmine
 - 😄 Pronouns: she/her
+- 💻 I'm currently a Software Developer at Canonical, the company behind Ubuntu
+- 💻 Previously, I was a SWE Co-op Intern at IBM (May 2022 - August 2023)
-- 🌱 I'm an Engineering Science - Machine Intelligence student at the University of Toronto (Class of 2024)
+- 🌱 I'm an Engineering Science - Machine Intelligence graduate from the University of Toronto (Class of 2024)
-- 💻 I'm currently a SWE Co-op Intern at IBM (start date: May 2022)
 - 💬 I'm excited to learn about all the different applications and fields within software development!
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/xiyue-jasmine-zhang/)!
-I am looking for new grad opportunities.
+I am actively looking for early career opportunities.

-For more info, check out my [personal website](https://xiyuezhang.gatsbyjs.io/)!
+For more info, check out my [personal website](https://xiyue-jasmine-zhang.netlify.app/)!

 ## Technologies + Courses
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)